 I opted for a lighter dressing than the Stetson, no mayo and heavy on herbs – a bright and tangy dressing of buttermilk, vinegar, garlic, chives and olive oil.

-This is a great dish for company.
-In addition to good looks and great taste, it’s also a practical dish for entertaining because you can make the dressing and do all the chopping ahead of time.
+With its good looks and great taste, this salad is a perfect choice for entertaining.
+Plus you can make the dressing and do all the chopping ahead of time.
 You can even get it all arranged into stripes a few hours ahead.
 Just cover with plastic wrap and keep it in the fridge until your guests arrive.

-Set it out somewhere where everyone can enjoy the view.
+Set out your chopped salad somewhere where everyone can enjoy the view.
 Let the anticipation build.
 Toss it at the last minute, just before you eat.

 MAKE THIS CHOPPED SALAD VEGETARIAN OR GLUTEN FREE

-This chopped salad can easily be made vegetarian and/or gluten free.
-For vegetarians replace the turkey with cubed avocados.
+For vegetarians replace the turkey with cubed avocados or tofu.
 To make this gluten free, use quinoa or rice instead of couscous.